realworldocaml/mdx/test/bin/mdx-test/expect/block-type/test-case.md

-It is possible to explicitly state the type of a block using the `block-type` label, working around language header and content based inference which can sometime lead to troublesome error messages.
+It is possible to explicitly state the type of a block using the `type` label to bypass the language header + content based inference, providing better, more focused error messages.

 The following blocks use a volontarily misleading language header that would normally lead to errors if we let MDX infer the type of block based on them.